The NWA Leadership Academy is a customized program designed to:

 Ms. Keyes’ WIC programs, whether local or state were always an active member of the National WIC Association (NWA).
 Ms. Keyes served as a Representative of the South Region for the State Directors Section of the Board of Directors 2015-2017.
 She is currently an individual member of the NWA and is serving as faculty with the NWA Leadership Academy.

 Ms. Keyes thoroughly enjoys her work in the field of Women, Infants, children and families.
 She brings years of hands on, real life, experience working with the WIC family populations.
 Ms. Keyes’ knowledge base brings a huge advantage and a fresh perspective on issues concerning the needs and services the WIC Program provides to the moms and babies in this nation.
-In addition she enjoys providing mentorship to WIC Program employees and is excited and honored about assisting NWA Leadership Academy Grow New Leaders in the WIC Program.
+In addition she enjoys providing mentorship to WIC Program employees and is excited and honored to have been assisting NWA Leadership Academy for the past two years grow new leaders in the WIC Program.